-The second part of a 2-part course in Biochemistry, this advanced course is designed to prepare students for graduate study and careers in the fields of Biochemistry & Molecular Biology.
+(Spring, Course Offered Every Year) The second part of a 2-part course in Biochemistry, this advanced course is designed to prepare students for graduate study and careers in the fields of Biochemistry & Molecular Biology.
 The course will present topics in modern Biochemistry including bio-molecular structure, enzyme catalysis, bioenergetics, biosynthesis of biomolecules, and culminate with a discussion of special topics such as cellular signal transduction.
 Three lectures per week.
 Prerequisites: BIO 110, 151, 251, CHE 111 with a grade of C or better, 141, 112 with a grade of C or better, 142, 221, 241, 222, 242, BIO/CHE 436, 446.
 Corequisite: CHE 448.

-CHE-441 Experimental Physical Chemistry I
+CHE-441 Experimental Physical Chemistry I (1.00 cr.)

-Laboratory experiments in thermochemistry, equilibria, and kinetics with emphasis on mathematical treatment of data and technical report writing.
+(Fall, Even-Numbered Years Only) Laboratory experiments in thermochemistry, equilibria, and kinetics with emphasis on mathematical treatment of data and technical report writing.
 Corequisite: CHE-420.